 This summer we took our first real family vacation and our first flight together as a family of 4.
 Although it was short and sweet, it’s one I’ll always remember and cherish.??????????????
 We chose Cabo as the destination since it’s only 2 hours away by plane from Orange County but far enough away to feel like a trip!
+We had a great vacation and I am so happy I read up on some top family tips when travelling because this made the trip more relaxing and run a bit more smoothly!

 At first, we looked at some Cabo villas as we fancied having a little home from home rather than staying in a hotel, especially as we had children with us.
 There were some amazing options but we felt guilty for ignoring the advice of a close friend who recommended a place they had stayed to us.
 Maybe next time we’ll choose a villa but this time we decided to stay at Pueblo Bonito Sunset Beach in Cabo San Lucas, which is a family-friendly beachside resort with the option to be all-inclusive.
 Surely it must be on the list of best all-inclusive resorts in Cabo San Lucas for families because it really was fantastic.
 We were treated to the Executive Suite in one of the buildings closest to the ocean, so the sound of waves crashing was constant and calming.
 All the rooms actually have ocean views since the resort is perched atop a cliff facing the Pacific Ocean.